EarthScope/rover/docs/development.md

 (nose tests are low-level code-based unit tests; robot tests are high-level, command-based integration tests).

+Tests assume that `mseedindex` is installed in `roverdev/mseedindex`.
+You may need to edit tests or change configuration if this is not the case.

-You can also run tests on both the development and (auto-generated) installable code (these scripts automatically generate the `rover23` code as described below):
+You can also run tests on both the development and (auto-generated) installable code.
+These scripts automatically generate the `rover23` code as described below; the robot script also installs `rover` in the appropriate virtualenvs for testing, then create new virtualenvs (without install) after the test.
+The commands are:

     dev/run-all-nose-tests.sh
     dev/run-all-robot-tests.sh